zkotani/dotfiles/README.md

 # dotfiles

-personal configuration files, etc.
+my personal configuration files, etc.

 ## neofetch
+### updated binary to fix an issue with color blocks not displaying correctly

-place this folder in ~/.config
+- place the neofetch directory in `~/.config/`

-install neofetch with `sudo apt install -y neofetch`
+    - folder structure should be: `~/.config/neofetch/config.conf`
+- install neofetch by copying `bin/neofetch` somewhere in your PATH
+    - i copy it to `/usr/bin`

 ## .bashrc, .vimrc